-We submitted an application for a CE Mark of the PoNS device with our UK based notified body in December 2018.
-In August 2019, we withdrew our application from the EU marketing process due to notified body activities being delayed by Brexit and the upcoming medical devices regulation changes.
-We have engaged G-MED NA as our registrar and will reconsider submitting to the EU when conditions stabilize.
-The successful completion of this review would result in marketing authorization for the sale of the PoNS device in the EU, which now excludes the UK.
+We submitted an application for a CE certification of the PoNS device with our UK based notified body in December 2018.
+In August 2019, we withdrew our application for the CE certification conformity process procedure due to notified body activities being delayed by Brexit and the upcoming medical devices regulation changes.
+We have engaged G-MED NA as our notified body and will reconsider submitting to the EU when conditions stabilize.
+The successful completion of this review would result in CE certification of the PoNS device in the EU, which now excludes the UK.
 Some EU member states have additional notification requirements that we expect to satisfy before we launch our PoNS Therapy in those member states.
 Once the PoNS device is placed into the EU market, post market requirements apply including but not limited to:

-- ensuring that the labeling promotes only approved use(s) of the device; - assessment of product modifications for significant changes may require license amendments; - post-market surveillance including vigilance reporting, which requires manufacturers report to authorities if our PoNS device caused or contributed to a death or serious injury, or malfunctioned in a way that would likely cause or contribute to a death or serious injury if it were to recur; and - other post-approval restrictions or conditions.
+- ensuring that the labeling promotes only intended use(s) of the device which have been certified; - assessment of product modifications for significant changes may require license amendments;

+- post-market surveillance including vigilance reporting, which requires manufacturers report to authorities if our PoNS device caused or contributed to a death or serious injury, or malfunctioned in a way that would likely cause or contribute to a death or serious injury if it were to recur; and - other post-approval restrictions or conditions.